AnggaR96s/Reforestation/README.md

-## Why do wizards clean their teeth three times a day?
-To prevent bat breath!
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.